Brilliance V3: 2017 facelift

 The facelifted V3 was launched on the Chinese auto market in Q2 2017.
 The facelift mainly updates the front DRG to be in line with other Brilliance Zhonghua crossover products with the chrome grilles and headlamps connecting with each other, and on the rear, the most obvious styling updates are the redesigned L-shaped tail lamps.
-With the pre-facelift 112hp 1.5L and a 150hp 1.5L turbo engines to continue in the facelifted car.
+With the pre-facelift 112 hp 1.5L and a 150 hp 1.5L turbo engines to continue in the facelifted car.